Presta valve

-The Presta valve (also French valve (FV) or Sclaverand valve) is a tire valve commonly found in high pressure road style and some mountain bicycle inner tubes.
-It comprises an outer valve stem and an inner valve body.
+The Presta valve (also French valve (FV) or Sclaverand valve) is a type of tire valve commonly found on high pressure bicycle inner tubes and is commonly used on tubeless setups.
+It consists of an outer valve stem and an inner valve body.
 A lock nut to secure the stem at the wheel rim and a valve cap may also be present.